siebecluyts/auto-project-controller-microbit/README.md

 * paste **https://github.com/siebecluyts/auto-project-controller-microbit** and click import

 #### Metadata (used for search, rendering)
+## Controls
+* The project uses the Joystick:Bit V2 for the extra buttons and the joystick.
+It is not possible to play without the extension
+* use the joystick to move left or right.
+* use the right button to move forwards.
+*  use the down button to move backwards.
+*    use the left button to stop all movement. this is the code for the remote control car i am making with a DFRobot maqueen v4.1 and Joystickbit v2. the car uses the maqueen and the controller the joystickbit.
+This is the code for the controller. the code for the car is on https://github.com/siebecluyts/auto-project-car-microbit
 * for PXT/microbit
 <script src="https://makecode.com/gh-pages-embed.js"></script><script>makeCodeRender("{{ site.makecode.home_url }}", "{{ site.github.owner_name }}/{{ site.github.repository_name }}");</script>